 - Breast milk contains antibodies that protect infants from ear infections, diarrhea, respiratory illnesses, and allergies.

-- If your baby is born preterm, breast milk can help reduce the risk of many of the short-term and long-term health problems that preterm babies face, such as necrotizing enterocolitis or other infections.
+- If your baby is born preterm, breast milk can help to reduce the risk of many of the short- and long-term health problems that preterm babies face, such as necrotizing enterocolitis, and other infections.

 How Long Should I Breastfeed My Baby?

-It is recommended that babies exclusively breastfeed for the first 6 months of life.
-Exclusive breastfeeding means to feed your baby only breast milk and no other foods or liquids unless advised by the baby’s doctor.
+Experts recommend that babies exclusively breastfeed for the first 6 months of life.
+Exclusive breastfeeding means feeding your baby only breast milk, and no other foods or liquids, unless advised by the baby’s doctor.

-Breastfeeding should continue as new foods are introduced through the baby’s first year.
+Breastfeeding should continue as new foods are introduced throughout the baby’s first year.
 You can keep breastfeeding after the first year as long as you and your baby want to continue.
-You can use a breast pump to express milk at work to provide milk for your baby when you are separated.
+You can use a breast pump to express milk at work, and store it for later use.
 This also helps to keep up your supply while you are away from your baby.

 When Can I Begin Breastfeeding?

-Most healthy newborns are ready to breastfeed within the first hour after birth.
-Hold your baby directly against your bare skin (called “skin-to-skin” contact) right after birth.
-Placing your baby against your skin right after birth triggers reflexes that help your baby to attach or “latch on” to your breast.
+Most healthy newborns are ready to breastfeed within the first hour.
+Make skin-to-skin contact with your baby by holding him or her directly against your bare skin right after birth.
+This triggers reflexes that help your baby to attach or “latch on” to your breast.

-How Do I Know My Baby Is Hungry?
+How Do I Know When My Baby Is Hungry?